-Clarence must come to understand that the key to saving George is to present him with someone else who needs saving, so that George's drive to help others will kick in.
+Clarence must understand that the key to saving George is to present him with someone else who needs saving, so that George's drive to help others will kick in.
 (Clarence does this by jumping off the bridge and showing George what Bedford Falls would be like without him.)

 The Outcome of It's a Wonderful Life is Success, since the future of the community, the Building & Loan, and George is saved by everyone's financial contributions.
 Harry declares George, "The richest man in town."

 message to George is that "no man is a failure who has friends," and George is certainly surrounded by friends in the final scene.
 Thus, George's story ends with a Judgment of Good, proving he resolved his personal crisis successfully.

 Obviously, Frank Capra and his team did not rely on Dramatica to write the script for It's a Wonderful Life.
 But the amazing thing about Dramatica theory and the accompanying software is how well it predicts the structure of great stories.

 For a writer, Dramatica can provide a shortcut to developing a great plot by suggesting ways to fill in the missing gaps in a work-in-progress.

 Celebrating our 2nd year as one of the...

 "I've read more than fifty books on writing, writing novels, etc., but your website has the most useful and practical guidance.
 Now that I understand how a novel is structured, I will rewrite mine, confident that it will be a more interesting novel." - Lloyd Edwards